Exception! ParseLocalConnectionString Parameter name: local_connection_string

 Make sure that the SSL Cert is set to Secure Token Server

-Solution #2 Check Landesk Configure Services and the local Connection registry key.
+Solution #3 Check Configure LANDESK Software Services and the Windows registry key HKLM\Software\LANDesk\ManagementSuite\Core\Connections\Local

-- Next we need to open Regedit then browse to: HKLM\Software\LANDesk\ManagementSuite\Connections\Local
+- Next we need to open Regedit then browse to: HKLM\Software\LANDesk\ManagementSuite\Core\Connections\Local

-- Make sure that the Database Name, Server, and User all match the information found in step 1.
+- Make sure that the name of the Database, name of the Server, and User all match the information found in step 1

-- Check to make sure that IsNTLM is set to false.
+- Check to make sure that the value of IsNTLM is set to false